2019 merger of CBS and Viacom: Early discussions of a merger (September 2016–September 2018)

-Efforts to re-merge the two conglomerates began on September 29, 2016, when National Amusements sent a letter to Viacom and CBS encouraging a re-merger of the two companies.
+Efforts to re-merge the two conglomerates began on September 29, 2016, when National Amusements sent a letter to Viacom and CBS Corporation encouraging a re-merger of the two companies.
 The proposal was later withdrawn on December 12 of that year.

 On January 12, 2018, CNBC reported that Viacom had re-entered talks to merge back into CBS Corporation, after the merger plan of AT&T-Time Warner and Disney's acquisition of most 21st Century Fox assets were announced.
-Viacom and the CBS Corporation also faced heavy competition from companies such as Netflix and Amazon.
+Viacom and CBS Corporation also faced heavy competition from companies such as Netflix and Amazon.
 Shortly afterward, it was reported that the combined company could be a suitor for acquiring the film studio Lionsgate.
 Viacom and Lionsgate were both interested in acquiring The Weinstein Company (TWC).
 Following the Weinstein effect, Viacom was listed as one of 22 potential buyers that were interested in acquiring TWC.
 They lost the bid, and on March 1, it was announced that Maria Contreras-Sweet would acquire all of TWC's assets for $500 million.

-On March 30, 2018, CBS made an all-stock offer slightly below Viacom's market value, insisting that its existing leadership, including long-time chairman and CEO Les Moonves, oversee the re-combined company.
+On March 30, 2018, CBS Corporation made an all-stock offer slightly below Viacom's market value, insisting that its existing leadership, including long-time chairman and CEO Les Moonves, oversee the re-combined company.
 Viacom rejected the offer as too low, requesting a $2.8 billion increase and that Bob Bakish be maintained as president and COO under Moonves.
-These conflicts had resulted from Shari Redstone seeking more control over CBS and its leadership.
+These conflicts had resulted from Shari Redstone seeking more control over CBS Corporation and its leadership.

-Eventually, on May 14, 2018, CBS sued its and Viacom's parent company National Amusements and accused Redstone of abusing her voting power in the company and forcing a merger that was not supported by it or Viacom.
-CBS also accused Redstone of discouraging Verizon Communications from acquiring it, which could have been beneficial to its shareholders.
+Eventually, on May 14, 2018, CBS Corporation sued its and Viacom's parent company National Amusements and accused Redstone of abusing her voting power in the company and forcing a merger that was not supported by it or Viacom.
+CBS Corporation also accused Redstone of discouraging Verizon Communications from acquiring it, which could have been beneficial to its shareholders.

-On May 23, 2018, Les Moonves explained that he considered the Viacom channels to be an "albatross," and while he favored more content for CBS All Access (now Paramount+), he believed that there were better deals for CBS than the Viacom deal, such as Metro-Goldwyn-Mayer (MGM), Lionsgate Films or Sony Pictures.
+On May 23, 2018, Les Moonves explained that he considered the Viacom channels to be an "albatross," and while he favored more content for CBS All Access (now Paramount+), he believed that there were better deals for CBS Corporation than the Viacom deal, such as Metro-Goldwyn-Mayer (MGM), Lionsgate Films or Sony Pictures.
 Moonves also considered Bakish a threat because he did not want an ally of Redstone as a board member of the combined company.